 Taylor is a doctoral student at Kansas State University pursuing a Ph.D. in Student Affairs in Higher Education.
 Before working at the University, she taught English in the Dominican Republic.
-She began working in the ELP in 2013 and has taught a variety of classes from 136 to Graduate level courses in writing, reading, listening, and speaking.
+She began working in the ELP in 2013 and has taught a variety of classes from Beginning to Advanced levels in writing, reading, listening, and speaking.

 |Smoky Kelly||Instructor and Faculty Coordinatorfirstname.lastname@example.org|